daviwil/electroshell/README.md

 ## Compiling and Running the Code

+#### NOTE: This temporarily doesn't work because PowerShell Editor Services has not been packaged for release on NPM yet.
+Very soon...

 First of all, make sure you have [Node.js](https://nodejs.org/en/) 5.0.0 or later installed.

 Install prerequisites by running the following command: